 A strong core will also help you to have better underwaters.
 If you have ever watched any big swimming race, you will understand how powerful underwaters are.
-They literally have the power to turn a race completely upside down.

 So if you want to become a faster and better swimmer and continue making progress within the next couple of months and years.
 Then you should start to train your core regularly.
 The core plays a massive role in swimming, it is needed for optimal power output all the way to having great swimming technique.

 Before we start let’s look at some reasons why the core is so important in swimming-

 5 Reasons a strong core is important in swimming.